Showing posts with label Making a better World. Show all posts

 Wars fought over resources, such as Israel / Palestine wars over who has rights to occupy the land, fall into this category.
 After the second world war, Israelis kicked the British out of Palestine, when the Colonial Power became alarmed at the high number of Jewish people migrating into the area.
 War weary Britain didn't put up much of a fight and no one considered the views of the powerless Palestinian who already lived there.
 The violence has never stopped since, as one side sees a Bronze age story as evidence of their right to the land, and the other side says we are here now and always have been.
 Neither side forgets the history, nobody is talking and neither side works for a better integrated, respectful tolerant future.

 To counter violence at an individual level, the culture of society especially for our young people must be one that abhors any form of violence against others.
-If a clear message is sent that using a knife or gun will cause suffering to others, turn you into a target of violence, will not increase your social status and there are plenty of other non violent opportunities to progress in life, will we see less gun crime, knife crime and sexual crime etc. But this will require a complete change of mindset, from reducing violence in films, games, sport and music as well as education, celebrity endorsement, as well as youth development programmes to bring about a change in culture.
+If a clear message is sent that using a knife or gun will cause suffering to others, turn you into a target of violence, will not increase your social status and there are plenty of other non violent opportunities to progress in life, we will see less gun crime, knife crime and sexual crime etc. But this will require a complete change of mindset, from reducing violence in films, games, sport and music as well as education, celebrity endorsement, as well as youth development programmes to bring about a change in culture.

 E) Violence as an alternative to tolerance and debate (failure of politics)